gbousqu/create_html_from_gdoc/README.md

 # Create HTML page from gdoc

-A web application that converts Google Docs documents into standalone HTML websites with proper styling, navigation, and embedded content.
+A web application that converts Google Docs documents with tabs and nested tabs into responsive HTML websites with an interactive navigation system.
+The document's tab structure is transformed into a sidebar menu on desktop or a dropdown menu on mobile, allowing easy navigation between sections.

 ## Features

+- **Smart Tab Navigation**: Converts Google Docs tabs and sub-tabs into an intuitive navigation system:

+  - Sidebar navigation on desktop devices
+  - Collapsible top menu on mobile devices
+  - Preserves parent-child relationships between tabs
+  - One-click navigation between document sections

+- **Complete Tab Hierarchy Support**:

+  - Preserves multi-level tab structures (main tabs, sub-tabs, etc.)
+  - Maintains tab titles and content organization
+  - Automatically generates navigation breadcrumbs for deep nesting

 - **Google Docs Integration**: Authenticate with Google APIs and access your documents directly
-- **Document Selection**: Choose documents via URL or integrated Google Picker
+  - Document Selection: Choose documents via URL or integrated Google Picker
-- **Multi-tab Support**: Preserves the tab structure from Google Docs
 - **Rich Content Conversion**:
   - Headings, paragraphs, and text formatting
   - Lists (ordered and unordered) with proper nesting